Keeper vs RoboForm: 2 veteran password managers compared

 Customer support

-When it comes to customer support, both Keeper and RoboForm offer assorted channels, including 24/7 ones.
+When it comes to customer support, both Keeper and RoboForm offer 24/7 support.

-For Keeper, you should head to its knowledge base first if you run into issues.
-Here, you’ll find scores of guides, how-tos, instruction videos, and more.
+If you need help with Keeper, start with its knowledge base.
+Here, you’ll find guides, how-tos, and instructional videos to help with the issue you’re experiencing.
 It also has a 24/7 ticketing system if you still require agent assistance.
-Don’t expect an instant answer, but the replies are usually swift and helpful.
+While the replies aren’t instant, they’re usually swift and helpful.

 As for RoboForm, your plan determines your support options.
 Ticket support is available 24/7 to all users, but it typically takes a few hours to get a reply.
 Meanwhile, those on premium tiers get priority online support and live chat support during business hours.
-Alternatively, you could also try RoboForm’s Help Center, User Manual, and Tutorials for DIY help.
+Alternatively, you could also check RoboForm’s help center, user manual, and tutorials for help.

-Overall, the competition is stiff here, but RoboForm has a narrow lead courtesy of its live chat support, which will come in very helpful for quick problem-solving.
+Overall, the competition is stiff here, but RoboForm has a narrow lead courtesy of its live chat support, which is very helpful for quick problem-solving.

 Keeper vs RoboForm – which one to choose?